During the winter months, your furnace keeps your family warm. Few things feel as comfortable as walking out of the cold and into a heated home.

 This is a challenging question.
 Old furnaces were large and bulky, but modern furnaces can fit into a small utility closet.
 However, you should be less concerned with the physical dimensions of the furnace and more concerned with its heating capacity.

 Furnaces have different sizes and capacities measured in BTUs.
 This stands for British thermal units.
 To determine the capacity needed for your home or office, our HVAC professionals at North Point Air Conditioning & Heating can assess your building.
 We will evaluate the number of windows, square footage of the building, insulation and other factors.

 Purchasing an underpowered furnace can result in loss of efficiency and comfort.
 Purchasing an overpowered furnace can leave you with hotspots, cold spots and a unit that never reaches its full potential.

 How Long Will a Furnace Last?

 You should reasonably expect your gas furnace to last for 15 years or more.
 Electric furnaces have a slightly longer lifespan.
 With both electric and fuel-based furnaces, you can increase the life of the unit by doing proper maintenance, changing filters according to the manufacturer’s recommendations and having our trained professionals inspect your furnace annually to make sure that it is operating as it should.

 At North Point Air Conditioning & Heating, we offer a variety of residential and commercial HVAC services in and around Spring, Texas.
 Whether you need a quick HVAC repair, HVAC installation for new construction, or an updated furnace, we have the tools and the team available to help.

-Our services include furnace installation, repairs and maintenance.
-We also install, repair and maintain air conditioning units, provide indoor air quality inspections, and install smart thermostats.
+Our services include furnace installation, furnace repairs and furnace maintenance.
+We also do AC install, AC repair, AC maintenance, indoor air quality inspections, and install smart thermostats.
 Contact North Point Air Conditioning & Heating today to learn more about the services we offer.